sebastopolys/GinsengHtml/README.md

 ### Installation

--Run the following command on a terminal.
+- Run the following command on a terminal.

 ``composer require sebastopolys/ginsenghtml``